 Today, I am now studying natural resource conservation at the University of Florida.
 I have never been more happy or excited for my future.
 I have focused my studies on natural resource policy and economics.
 Following graduation, I plan to join the Peace Corps and serve as an environmental volunteer working to protect the Earth and strengthen understanding of environmental issues in the developing world.
 After my service in the Peace Corps, I will return to the U.S. to attend law school.
 As Florida’s population continues to grow, the protection of its unique landscapes, wildlife, and valuable natural resources is paramount.
 I hope to one day use my legal skills to become an environmental lobbyist.
 As a lobbyist, I can create real change by working with and persuading lawmakers to pass legislation in favor of conservation.

-March is Woman’s History Month; my path has been shaped so strongly by my mother.
+My path has been shaped so strongly by my mother.
 My mother didn’t raise me with the intent to go into conservation, but now I know it has always been my calling.
 I want the next generation to be able to fall in love with the wonderful natural splendor of Florida, just like I did.
 The world is going to change dramatically in my lifetime.
 I will not shy away in fear or bury my head in the sand.
 The enormity of what must be done to change our fate is what motivates me and keeps me going.
 I know I have a job to do.
 I will devote my life to protecting the natural world – it is what I was made to do.